-Social media marketing has become a necessary and valuable marketing tool for businesses today.
-It’s one of the best ways to increase awareness and connect with an audience, but it can also help you grow your business and generate leads—if you do it right.
+Social media marketing is a necessary and valuable marketing tool for businesses today.
+It’s one of the best ways to increase awareness and connect with an audience, and it can also help you grow your business and generate leads—if you do it right.

 So to give your business some practical direction, we’ve outlined seven social media marketing pitfalls to avoid.

-If you try to be on every popular social media channel, especially as you’re just beginning to build out your social media presence, you will ultimately spread yourself too thin and become overwhelmed.
-And not all social media channels make sense for every business and every industry.
-Start with just one or two social media channels that fit best with your business and audience.
-LinkedIn is usually a good place to start for most businesses, since it is a professional networking channel.
-Once you are comfortable and in a rhythm of posting often, then you can begin to expand to other channels as they make sense.
+If your firm tries to be on every popular social media channel, especially as you’re just beginning to build out your social media presence, you will ultimately spread yourself too thin and become overwhelmed.
+Not all social media channels make sense for every business and every industry either.
+Start with just one or two social media channels that fit best your firm and audience.
+LinkedIn is a good place to start for most B2B firms, since it is a professional networking channel.
+Once you are comfortable and get in a rhythm of posting regularly, then you can begin to expand to other channels as they make sense.

-One of the worst things you can do is set up a social media account and then leave it dormant for days or even weeks.
-One way to prevent this is to dedicate an employee to doing your social media so that it doesn’t get put on the back burner.
-Then, make sure they are posting at least a few times per week, but daily is preferred.
+Another mistake to avoid is setting up a social media account but then leaving it dormant for days or even weeks.
+One way to prevent this is to dedicate an employee to managing your firm’s social media so that it doesn’t get put on the back burner.
+Then, make sure they post at least a few times per week.
 Staying active is key to building your following and increasing brand awareness.
 In order to maintain consistency, create a content calendar that plans out your firm’s posts on each platform ahead of time.
 Having a plan will save time, keep up regularity in posting, and as a result, increase familiarity and engagement from your followers.

-While social media is helpful for building your business and engaging with your audience, it is not the place to pitch your products or services.
-People will quickly leave your page and unfollow you if you solely trying to sell.
-Incorporate the content marketing philosophy of adding value and providing relevant information to your audience, and incorporate this into your social media content strategy.
-Social media provides an informal space for you to show off your company culture and thought leadership in your industry.
-Sharing industry articles and your blog posts will provide value for your followers and keep them engaged with your business.
+While social media is helpful for building your business and engaging with your audience, it is not the place to loudly pitch your firm’s services.
+People will quickly leave your page and unfollow you if you only try to sell.
+Remember the content marketing philosophy of adding value and providing relevant information to your audience, and incorporate this into your social media content strategy.
+Social media creates an informal space for you to display your company culture and share thought leadership in your industry.
+Sharing industry articles and your blog posts will provide value for your followers while also keeping them engaged with your business.
 And while thinking about what content your followers want to see, remember that it differs depending on the platform.
 The content your firm posts on Instagram should be pretty different than LinkedIn.

 Social media should not be a one-way street.
 To be successful and build a following that matters, you have to be social!
-Share others’ posts on Facebook.
+Share other firms’ posts on Facebook.
 Ask questions.
 Answer questions.
 Retweet.
 Share articles.
 Thank people for retweeting your posts.
-Repin.
 Like others’ posts.
 And don’t only interact with people who follow you.
 Pay attention to trending topics, industry hashtags, and what prospective clients are posting.
 Interacting with these areas will help increase your following, build relationships, and establish your firm’s voice in the industry.
 Overall, the more engagement, the better; so don’t forget the social in social media!

 Why set KPIs and measurable goals if you don’t track the results?
-Treat social media the same as your other marketing activities and properly measured.
-You can’t assume that simply keeping tracking of the number of fans or followers is a good enough indication of success.
+Treat social media the same as other marketing activities and properly measure your goals.
+Simply tracking the number of fans or followers is not a good enough indication of success.
 Social media channels have matured to the point where there is an increasingly high level of analytics behind them, so be sure to keep a close eye on your in-platform social media analytics such as Facebook Insights and LinkedIn Analytics.
 There are also plenty of third-party social media tracking tools out there to help measure social media success and gain additional insights.

-Your company’s website analytics (such as Google Analytics or more advanced analytic tools) can also be a great measurement tool to tell you how much website, blog and landing page traffic your social media channels are actually generating.
-When a visitor lands on a lead-generating landing page, it can move from what is nothing more than a fan or follower to an actual lead or potential customer.
-This is where analytics can help you prove the true value of your social media efforts, by keeping track of social-to-visit-to-lead metrics.
+Your firm’s website analytics (such as Google Analytics or more advanced analytic tools) are also a great way to track how much website, blog and landing page traffic your social media channels are generating.
+When a visitor lands on a lead-generating landing page from social media, it can move from what is nothing more than a fan or follower to an actual lead or potential client.
+This is where analytics can help prove the true value of your social media efforts, by keeping track of social-to-visit-to-lead metrics.

-While there are many firms on social media, not every company is seeing the value or reaping the rewards of their efforts.
+While most firms are on social media, not everyone is seeing the value or reaping the rewards of their efforts.
 Look out for common pitfalls and follow these social media best practices instead.
 If you set goals, implement these strategies and commit to consistency, you’ll begin to realize the real value that social media can bring to your marketing strategy and business and will have proof of its value to show to firm leadership.